 Climate change will exacerbate existing shortfalls in global food security; areas near the equator will become less able to cultivate grain locally as temperatures become more extreme and their need for imports greater.
 With warming temperatures pushing grain-suitable land further to the poles, grain production will be concentrated in a smaller number of countries.
 The result is that warm-climate, low-income nations will be increasingly reliant on a smaller number of producers that will have more leverage over global food supply.

 To better understand how climate change will impact global wheat suitability between now and 2050,you can use the new modeling tools that are available in ArcGIS Pro.
 Using the Presence-Only Prediction tool within the Spatial Statistic toolbox we applied correlative machine learning to study wheat suitability.
-We trained the model on NASA cropland data with 19 bioclimatic variables and two topographic layers.
+We trained the model on NASA cropland data with 19 bioclimatic and two topographic layers and predicted using 2050 RCP 8.5 climate data, representing the “business as usual” emissions scenario.
 The model intrinsically learns the relationship between climate and wheat presence and can essentially predict wheat suitability across the entire globe.

 The results show that wheat suitability is expected to shift dramatically to more extreme latitudes.
 Today, most of the world’s wheat is grown in the between 45 and 57 °N. Of those wheat-cultivating regions of the world, most will experience a decrease in wheat suitability.
 Areas beyond approximately 55 degrees of latitude may experience increased wheat suitability by 2050.